 I love puff pastry homemade za’atar croissants without the extra time and fuss.
 These mini croissants are sinfully easy to make and are absolutely delicious.
 They are perfect for mornings, parties, or your next coffee break.
-Make a batch of them with just 3 ingredients for a wonderful Middle Eastern style breakfast.
+Make a batch of them with just 3 ingredients for a wonderful Middle Eastern-style breakfast.

 Traditional croissant dough is a time-consuming process.
-I loved the experience of making them with our family friend and I know you all loved watching us make them on Instagram.
+I loved the experience of making them with our family friends and I know you all loved watching us make them on Instagram.
 If you missed it, you can watch it here.
 It was so much fun!
 Making croissants from scratch, however, doesn’t fit the ‘achievable easy recipes’ I’m all about.

 Preheat oven to 180°.
 Line a baking pan with baking paper.

 In a small bowl mix the oil and za’atar herb and stir.
 You don’t want a runny za’atar mix so add the olive oil slowly or as required.
 Set aside.

 Thaw out the puff pastry sheets.
 Cut each puff pastry sheet into 5 triangles with a bottom width of about 5 cm.